 Some children are craving to sit down with academic activities early on, and some children are not ready until 7 or 8 years old to begin reading, writing, and math.
 It depends on the student.

-We also have come so far regarding curriculum options and learning activities that are available to us, that our view of education may need to be adjusted.
+We also have come so far regarding curriculum options and learning activities that our view of education may need to be adjusted.
 Because we view the desk and worksheet as a typical “school”, we may be overlooking the fact that learning happens everywhere.
 Education can begin early on through play, hands-on activities, and reading aloud to our little learners.